turbot/steampipe-docs/docs/cloud/integrations/azuredatastudio.md

 ## Create a dashboard to analyze Azure resources

 The charts made with Insights widget are the building blocks of a dashboard.
 Here we'll build a dashboard that monitors and analyzes Azure resources.
-To begin, create charts with these four queries using `Doughnut` for Storage accounts with versioning disabled, `Line` for Disk metric read ops daily, `Table` for List of unattached disks and `Pie` for Virtual machine count per region.
+To begin, create charts with these four queries using `Doughnut` for *Storage accounts with versioning disabled*, `Line` for *Disk metric read ops daily*, `Table` for *List of unattached disks* and `Pie` for *Virtual machine count per region*.
 Then, click `Create Insight` to save their JSON configurations.

 ### Storage accounts with versioning disabled